jeevicyber28/jeevicyber28/README.md

 ---

-# 🎯 2026 Goals
+## 🎯 2026 Goals

-### ✅ Completed

-- SOC & Log Analysis Fundamentals
-- Splunk Fundamentals
+- ✅ Build strong fundamentals in SOC operations and log analysis
-- Wazuh Fundamentals
+- ✅ Gain hands-on proficiency with Splunk and Wazuh

-### 🚀 Future Goals

 - ⬜ Complete more CTF challenges and publish detailed writeups
 - ⬜ Strengthen incident response and threat hunting skills
 - ⬜ Deepen knowledge of digital forensics and malware analysis